sunnyl24/Mental-Health-and-Poverty-MEPS/research-assessment.md

     1. Includes all necessary metadata, output options, and formatting options necessary to render an APA styled document (or other specified style if appropriate for the project)

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: see comments in grading section
+            - no apaquarto-pdf (or other apaquarto) output format specified
+            - cannot render to pdf as written, only html
+            - missing floatsintext:true

 27. Use quarto R Markdown to compose an academic manuscript